Michael Sittow

 Michael Sittow (c.
-1469 – December 1525 or January 1526), also known as Master Michiel, Michel Sittow, Michiel, Miguel, and several other variants, was a painter from Reval (Tallinn), now capital of Estonia, who was trained in the tradition of Early Netherlandish painting.
+1469 – 1525), also known as Master Michiel, Michel Sittow, Michiel, Miguel Sithium, and several other variants, was a painter from Reval (Tallinn), now capital of Estonia, who was trained in the tradition of Early Netherlandish painting.
 For most of his life, Sittow worked as a court portrait painter, for Isabella of Castile and her Habsburg relatives in Spain and the Netherlands, and other prominent royal houses.
 He is considered one of the most important Netherlandish painters of the era.

 Life

-Michael Sittow was born in 1468 or 1469 in the Hanseatic city of Reval (then part of the State of the Teutonic Order) to wealthy parents, painter and wood-carver Clawes (Claves, Claes) Sittow (also van der Sittow, or Suttow) and Margarethe Sittow (née Mölner).
+Michael Sittow was born in 1468 or 1469 in the Hanseatic city of Reval (then part of the Livonian Confederation) to a wealthy family.
+His father was the painter and wood-carver Clawes (Claves, Claes) Sittow (also van der Sittow, or Suttow) and his mother was Margarethe Mölner.
 He was the eldest of three brothers, followed by Clawes and Jasper.

-The origins of Sittow's father, Clawes (van der) Sittow, are not clear — his patrilinear ancestors may have arrived in Estonia from the village of Zittow near Wismar, Germany; it has also been suggested that he may have been either of local Estonian, German, or even Flemish origin to begin with.
+The origins of Sittow's father, Clawes (van der) Sittow, are not clear – his patrilinear ancestors may have arrived in Estonia from the village of Zittow near Wismar, Germany; it has also been suggested that he may have been either of local Estonian, German, or even Flemish origin to begin with.
 It is known that Clawes settled in Reval (Tallinn) in 1454, and became its citizen in 1457.
 Sittow's father was apparently a wealthy man for an artist, owning several houses in the city, and becoming an assessor in the artists' guild of Reval in 1479.
 Clawes Sittow married Margarethe Mölner in 1468.
 Sittow's mother was a Swedish-speaker and daughter of a wealthy merchant Olef Mölner (Olef Andersson Mölnare) from Finland.

-At first Michael Sittow studied painting and sculpture in his father's workshop, while attending the city school to learn Latin, arithmetic and singing.
-After his father's death in 1482, Michel continued his studies in Bruges in modern Belgium from 1484 to 1488.
+At first Sittow studied painting and sculpture in his father's workshop, while attending the city school to learn Latin, arithmetic and singing.
+After his father's death in 1482, Sittow continued his studies in Bruges in modern Belgium from 1484 to 1488.
 It is thought that he worked as an apprentice in the leading Netherlandish workshop of the German painter Hans Memling.